StephenHoraitis/SAFE-RAP-IIT/index.md

 -   Auditory 25%, Visual 30%, Tactile: 45% (education planner 2020)

 This learning test has come back with the results of me being a “tactile” learner, meaning that I am able to understand more so and remember by performing the task at hand than merely listening to and trying to remember another person’s descriptions.
 Furthermore, it has indicated that I am required to take numerous breaks throughout my studies in order to be better focused.
-IT is a tactile kind of environment, so I am hoping is suits me.
+IT is a tactile kind of environment, so I am hoping it suits me.

 ## Test 3: The Big 5